-A powerful marketing strategy based in psychology, social proof is a strategic way to utilize user generated content to resolve any purchasing hesitation.
+A powerful marketing strategy based on psychology, social proof is a strategic way to utilize user-generated content to resolve any purchasing hesitation.
 Just look at the broad appeal of social proof like product reviews.
 In fact, 70 percent of shoppers read them before they purchase online. eCommerce sites that provide product reviews will garner more consumer trust, prompting shoppers to convert and make a purchase.

 The Secret to Competing with Big Brands

 Facing off against major brands can feel like a David and Goliath scenario, but there are actually great opportunities for small to medium businesses to outperform bigger companies.